What is the California Basic Speed Law?

 California’s Basic Speed Law says you must:

-A. Never driver faster than is safe for current conditions.
+A. Only drive at a speed that is safe for current conditions.

 B. Always keep your speed close to that of other traffic.

-C. Stay in right lane when driving on multi-lane highways.
+C. Stay in the right lane when driving on multi-lane highways.

-D. Not exceed the posted speed limit with more than 10 mph.
+D. Do not exceed the posted speed limit by more than ten mph.

 California Vehicle Code (V.C.
 22350)